 The type of graph is technically called a cumulative frequency curve.
 It shows the percent of time that specified levels of power output were equaled or exceeded during two successive "Water years", each running from 1st October to 30th September.
 Such curves are called Power-duration or Power-exceedance curves.
 Here it is:

-What is immediately evident is that the two years are not the same: year 1 was wetter; peak power was limited in that year to 711 W; generation was curtailed by not being able to generate below 200 W. Year 2, by contrast, saw maximum generation increased to 750 W and generation was possible all the way down to 95 W*, thus extending the percent of the year when there was an output from 74% to 90%.
+What is immediately evident is that the two years are not the same: year 1 (blue) was wetter, peak power was limited in that year to 711 W, and generation was curtailed by me not being able to generate below 200 W. Year 2, (red) by contrast, saw maximum generation increased to 750 W and generation was possible all the way down to 95 W*, thus extending the percent of the year when there was an output from 72% to 90%.

-Despite these improvements, the total output for year 2, which is given by the area under the blue curve, was less than for year 1.
+Despite these improvements, the total output for year 2, which is given by the area under the red curve, was very slightly less than for year 1.
 The actual figures were 3,216 vs 3,350 kWh.

 The point to note from this is that no single year is necessarily indicative of productivity.
 Only several years without any changes to performance will give a true picture.

 In general form, the power-duration curve is not dissimilar to another cumulative frequency curve namely the flow duration curve (FDC) for my source.
 Clearly the two curves must be related to each other since the yearly pattern of power production must follow the yearly pattern of flow.
 Here is the FDC for my source, with data collected over 12 months back in 2009/10: